Last Updated July, 2021

 Barba Yani – one of the restaurants on the beach to the left of the pier that is famous for appetizers and seafood.

 Yasemin Restaurant – unlike other restaurants on the island, this one gives you a completely different feeling with its seafront location.
-The food here is okay but the real thing is the view and a table right by the sea.
+The food here is very average but the real thing is the view and a table right by the sea.
 It’s next to the mosque on the right when you get off the pier.

 Anjelik cafe – a more budget option for those who don’t want anything fancy but a quick meal.
 We loved this cafe for its sandwiches and kofte.